-Join Randi Derakhshani for an in-depth discussion in this video Beveling and extruding splines, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Beveling and extruding splines, part of Learning 3ds Max.

 In this video, we will look at the Bevel and Extrude modifiers. …These modifiers add depth to all 3D splines. …The Bevel modifier has more extensive properties than the Extrude modifier, …allowing you to curve the sides of the 3D extruded model. …We're going to use this Max text, to, show how these modifiers work. …Once you create the Max text you can type in, whatever you want. …I just put in 3ds Max.
 And you can change it to whatever font …you want from the list or supply of whatever you have on your own computer.…